HelloChatterbox/dev_documentation/docs/skill-development/skill-structure/api.md

 # Skill API

-The Skill API uses the Mycroft Message Bus to communicate between Skills and wraps the interaction in simple Python objects making them easy to use.
+The Skill API uses the Chatterbox Message Bus to communicate between Skills and wraps the interaction in simple Python objects making them easy to use.

 ## Making a method available through the Skill API